Norfolk and Norwich Naturalists’ Society Data Protection Policy

 The Norfolk and Norwich Naturalists’ Society will not use its membership list to supply third parties with address lists or other information unless required to do so under UK law.
 Nor will the Norfolk and Norwich Naturalists’ Society use the data for fund-raising or direct marketing.

-The membership data is held in a database on a personal computer.
-The computer is password protected as is the database itself .
+We store Membership data on an encrypted database on a personal computer with password protection and it may be copied to secure “Cloud” storage such as OneDrive.
 The computer has up to date anti-virus protection software.

-Encrypted backup copies are made on other media.
-Access to that data is only available to Officers of the Society with who access has been shared and who have been informed of the latest password.
+We keep a separate secure mailing list on MailChimp, entries on which are held in a GDPR compliant manner.
+Access to that data is only available to Officers of the Society with whom access has been shared for the Society’s purposes and who have been informed of the latest password.
 Back up data will only be used to restore corrupted or lost primary data.

 The database membership details are held for two years after membership has ceased, in order to validate accounts.
 Thereafter the record of every ex-member is deleted and a note added to a history archive recording only that fact.

-Only the nominated manager of the data “Data Manager” (normally the Membership Secretary) may access the data and only for official Norfolk and Norwich Naturalists’ Society business.
+Only the nominated manager of the data “Data Manager” (currently the Membership Secretary) may access the data and only for official Norfolk and Norwich Naturalists’ Society business.
 If the Data Manager is indisposed the Chairman of the Norfolk and Norwich Naturalists’ Society may appoint another Committee Member to take on that role.
-If this happens it will be documented (see Procedures).
+If this happens it will be documented.

 Members may request in writing access to their own details for their own purposes.
 Proof of identity will be required before passing this information on as a “Subject Access Request” (SAR).
 (For example if a request is received the email address or postal address must match those we hold).